deployphp/docs/flow.md

 # Flow

-If your recipe based on *common* recipe or one of the framework recipes shipped with Deployer, then you are using one of our default flows.
+If your recipe is based on the *common* recipe or one of the framework recipes shipped with Deployer, then you are using one of our default flows.
 Each flow is described as a group of other tasks in the `deploy` name space.
 A common deploy flow may look like this:

 ~~~php